Software apps and online services

 I setup the program so that it polls the sensor every 15 seconds and then uploads the data for the Blynk app.
 The whole code is listed below.
 A couple important things to note about the sketch.
 Look at the notes in the sketch to see the various parts and how to easily modify the code to suit your needs such as taking out the OTA update functionality.
 The reason I use Blynk is because the ESP8266 only has one hardware serial port.
 Soooooo... you can't read the values off the USB hookup because the sensor is using the hardware serial.
 You would need to use software serial if you wanted it to read to a computer via serial.
 I just avoid that whole thing and write my values to Blynk.

-With regard to calibrating, the sensor self calibrates but you can initiate a manual calibration by ending the calibration command.
+With regard to calibrating, the sensor self calibrates but you can initiate a manual calibration by sending the calibration command.
 The sensor must be outside in (400ppm) CO2 for at least 30 min to be safe.
 I find it isn't needed for most use.

 Hopefully this helped someone out!
 Leave a comment if you have issues or questions.
 Thanks